 What kind of ants are there?

-There are two main types of ants which invade your home; Sugar Ants, and Protein (or Grease) Ants.
-From a scientific point of view, there's no such thing as a sugar or protein ant.
-But over time people have used this classification to describe the ants from the most helpful perspective, that being the best way to kill them.
+There are two main types of ants that invade your home; Sugar Ants, and Protein (or Grease) Ants.
+From a scientific point of view, there’s no such thing as a sugar or protein ant.
+But over time people have used this classification to describe the ants from the most helpful perspective, that being, the best way to kill them.

 Protein ants (also known as grease ants) tend to consume protein instead of sugar.
-But this does not mean they won't eat sugar.
-The Fire ant has largely a protein based diet and sugar based baits won't work well.
-But the pavement ants and carpenter ants will eat sugar, but prefer foods which have some protein in it.
+But this does not mean they won’t eat sugar.
+The Fire ant has largely a protein-based diet and sugar-based baits won’t work well.
+But the pavement ants and carpenter ants will eat sugar but prefer foods that have some protein.

 What kinds of ants do I have?